Web scraping: Vertical aggregation

 There are several companies that have developed vertical specific harvesting platforms.
 These platforms create and monitor a multitude of "bots" for specific verticals with no "man in the loop" (no direct human involvement), and no work related to a specific target site.
 The preparation involves establishing the knowledge base for the entire vertical and then the platform creates the bots automatically.
 The platform's robustness is measured by the quality of the information it retrieves (usually number of fields) and its scalability (how quick it can scale up to hundreds or thousands of sites).
 This scalability is mostly used to target the Long Tail of sites that common aggregators find complicated or too labor-intensive to harvest content from.

 Semantic annotation recognizing

 The pages being scraped may embrace metadata or semantic markups and annotations, which can be used to locate specific data snippets.
 If the annotations are embedded in the pages, as Microformat does, this technique can be viewed as a special case of DOM parsing.
 In another case, the annotations, organized into a semantic layer, are stored and managed separately from the web pages, so the scrapers can retrieve data schema and instructions from this layer before scraping the pages.

 Computer vision web-page analysis

 There are efforts using machine learning and computer vision that attempt to identify and extract information from web pages by interpreting pages visually as a human being might.

-AI-powered document understanding

-Uses advanced AI to interpret and process web page content contextually, extracting relevant information, transforming data, and customizing outputs based on the content's structure and meaning.
-This method enables more intelligent and flexible data extraction, accommodating complex and dynamic web content.